locationtech/geomesa/docs/user/convert/parsing_and_validation.rst

 of those SimpleFeatures before they are written to GeoMesa.
 For example, you may want to validate that there is a geometry field and that the geometry is valid.

-There are three validators provided for use with GeoMesa converters:
+There are four validators provided for use with GeoMesa converters:

-* ``has-geo`` - Ensure that the SimpleFeature has a non-null geometry
-* ``has-dtg`` - Ensure that the SimpleFeature has a non-null date
-* ``index`` - Ensure that the SimpleFeature has a geometry and date that are within the space/time bounds of the relevant GeoMesa Z-Index implementations (i.e. Z2, Z3, XZ2, XZ3)
+* ``index`` - validates that the SimpleFeature has a geometry and date that are within the space/time bounds of the relevant GeoMesa Z-Index implementations (i.e. Z2, Z3, XZ2, XZ3)
+* ``has-geo`` - validates that the SimpleFeature has a non-null geometry
+* ``has-dtg`` - validates that the SimpleFeature has a non-null date
+* ``cql`` - validates that the SimpleFeature passes an arbitrary CQL filter

 Additional validators may be loaded through Java SPI by by implementing ``org.locationtech.geomesa.convert2.validators.SimpleFeatureValidatorFactory`` and including a special service